• Skip to primary navigation

 This is a crude yet effective strategy; you know better than anyone what your body looks like; you can also look at the total picture by ensuring that your total physique is growing evenly, which means full-body training.

-I’m talking to the people out there that like to skip leg day; the only thing you’re going to accomplish with that mindset is looking like Spongebob.
+I’m talking to the people out there who like to skip leg day; the only thing you’re going to accomplish with that mindset is looking like Spongebob.

 Big on top and a stick figure on the bottom, DON’T DO THIS.